edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     $ touch .env.local

-We're going to add a couple of variables to that file to configure the EdgeDB client.
+We're going to add a couple of variables to that file to configure the Gel client.
 We'll need to run a command on our new instance to get the value for one of those.
 Since we'll be using the `Edge runtime
 <https://nextjs.org/docs/app/api-reference/edge>`_ in our Next.js project, the